-I found that the magnetic backing components did have a moderately strong smell, though you may not be able to smell them once the floor is installed.
+I found that the magnetic backing components are rubber and did have a moderately strong smell, though you may not be able to smell them once the floor is installed.

-I have a video review of them here.
-Since the video, they have made these tiles lighter in weight.
+Since I tested them, they have made these tiles lighter in weight.
 You may have areas where you want tiles that you can pull up.
 It’s a cool idea, I quite liked them.

 v.
 Luxury Vinyl Plank

 Most of it is phthalate-free now – though phthalates were replaced with alternate plasticizers.
-The most common plasticizer used now is DOTP.
+The most common plasticizer used now is bis(2-ethylhexyl) terephthalate (DOTP).

-All LVP (and LVT) brands are very similar there are only four main differences outlined below.
+LVP (and LVT) brands are very similar, there are only five main differences outlined below:

-- Double-check to make sure it’s virgin (not recycled) vinyl.
+- Double-check to make sure it’s virgin vinyl (not recycled vinyl)

 - Look for phthalate-free

-- You might have a preference for SPC over WPC (usually slightly lower in offgassing)
+- I have a slight preference for SPC over WPC (usually slightly lower in offgassing)

 - Mohawk Dodford 7.5″ Luxury Vinyl Planks